losizm/scamper/README.md

 val client = settings.create()
 ```

-Note you can add multiple request and response filters.
+You can add multiple request and response filters.
 If multiple filters are
 added, each is executed in the order it is added.
 That is, request filters are
 executed in order, and response filters are executed in order.